Monica Wilson, Director

-Monica has lived in Tampa since the young age of seven and considers herself a native.
-She graduated from Gaither High School and studied Business at the University of South Florida.
-She then spent over 10 years selling real estate in the Tampa Bay area with her father.
+Monica has lived in Tampa most of her life, attending Gaither High School and the University of South Florida.
 Monica is married to a 20-year U.S. Army veteran, Reggie, who now works in the private sector of secondary education.
 They they have four amazing children.

 Monica volunteers alot, loves fishing, reading, attending sporting events for her children and living so close to the beach.
 She and her family are big Tampa Bay Lightning, Rays, Buccaneer and Bulls fans and love living in beautiful Tampa near the water.

 Beth Dhondt, Development and Grant COORDINATOR

 Beth is a semi-native Floridian, after having moved here from the arctic tundra of Pennsylvania.
 She is a Penn State alum with a BA in English (hence the grant writing!) but has spent most of her career life in some sort of financial management, from internal audit to operations to compliance.
 Go figure?
 She has two daughters and a husband of 29 years, with whom she about to be an empty-nester.

 Beth enjoys golf and discovering new local craft beer as well as out-of-the-way eating establishments with her family and friends.
 Contributing to the CFP keeps her skills sharp, her heart full and her head grounded.e